-In addition, his experience includes the valuation of various types of intangibles and intellectual properties.
-These include patents, permits, copyrights, master recordings, television series library, core deposits, customer contracts, franchises (including professional sports franchises), product licensing, management employment contracts, fiduciary damages and claims, noncompete and nonsolicitation agreements, customer lists, cutting and hunting rights, undivided fractional interests in real estate, assembled workforces, trademarks/trade names/trade dress, contract rights, breach of contract damages, going-concern values, goodwill, tax issues, and transfer price agreements.
+In addition, his experience includes the valuation of various types of intangible assets, claims, damages, and intellectual properties.
+These include: patents, copyrights, trade secrets, master recordings, programming libraries, core deposits, customer contracts, franchises (including professional sports franchises), product licensing, management employment contracts, fiduciary damages and claims, noncompete and nonsolicitation agreements, customer lists, cutting and hunting rights, undivided fractional interests in real estate, assembled workforces, trademarks/trade names/trade dress, contract rights, breach of contract damages, going-concern values, goodwill, and transfer price agreements.

-Before joining Willamette Management Associates, Curt was a vice president and manager of the Business Owners Services Group of the Citizens & Southern Trust Company, the trust subsidiary of the Citizens & Southern Corporation of Atlanta, Georgia (now Bank of America).
-Mr. Kimball provided the C&S Corporation's trust and banking customer base throughout the Southeast with valuation and appraisal services.
-In addition, his area acted as the trust department's analyst and administrator in matters relating to the management, purchase, and sale of private business interests and illiquid securities held in estates and trusts.
-Mr. Kimball has managed closely held businesses after the founder's death and has served as a member of the board of directors of a number of family-owned businesses in his capacity as representative of the bank as fiduciary.
+Before joining Willamette Management Associates, Curtis was a vice president and manager of the Business Owners Services Group of the Citizens & Southern Trust Company, the trust subsidiary of the Citizens & Southern Corporation of Atlanta, Georgia (later acquired by Bank of America).
+Curtis provided valuation and appraisal services to the C&S Corporation trust and banking customer base throughout the southeast.
+In addition, his area acted as the trust department's analyst and administrator in matters relating to the management, purchase, and sale of private business interests, intangible assets, and illiquid securities held in estates and trusts.
+Curtis has managed closely held businesses after the founder's death, and he has served as a member of the board of directors of a number of family-owned businesses in his capacity as representative of the trustees or executors.

-He also acted as part of C&S Trust's ESOP fiduciary services group, with input regarding the retention of independent appraisal firms to advise the bank as trustee on ESOP valuations and review of outside appraisers' work.
+Curtis also acted as part of the C&S Trust ESOP fiduciary services group, with input regarding the retention of independent valuation firms to advise the bank as trustee on ESOP valuations and review of independent valuations.

 Master of Business Administration, Emory University

 Bachelor of Arts, economics, Duke University

 He is also a member of the ESOP Association, the Institute of Management Accountants, the National Association of Corporate Directors, and the National Association of Business Economists, for which he was a past president of the Portland chapter and treasurer of the Atlanta chapter.